Balamurugan-1/code_ed_micro_engine/README.md

 # 🧠 AI Micro-Learning Engine

-A personalized, adaptive micro-learning engine designed to improve learning outcomes and reduce fatigue, built with React, FastAPI, and Ollama.
+A personalized, adaptive micro-learning engine designed to improve learning outcomes and reduce fatigue, built with React, FastAPI, and Google's Gemini API.
 This project fulfills the prompt of creating an intelligent system that infers a learner's competence from their interactions and adapts the learning path accordingly.

 ## Core Features

 -   **Adaptive Learning Path**: The engine adjusts question difficulty and introduces learning content based on user performance.
--   **AI-Generated Content**: Questions and learning materials are generated on-the-fly by an LLM (via Ollama), tailored to the user's chosen topic.
+-   **AI-Generated Content**: Questions and learning materials are generated on-the-fly by an LLM (via Gemini), tailored to the user's chosen topic.
 -   **Competency Tracking**: The system tracks performance against specific skills within a topic to provide measurable learning outcomes.
 -   **Micro-Learning Format**: Learning is delivered in short, focused sessions of 5 questions to maintain engagement and prevent fatigue.